Michael of Russia: Election

-Michael was eventually chosen for the throne of Muscovy due to his father's martyr-like captivity in Polish detention, as the patriotic mood swept the Russian elite since the expulsion of the Poles during the Time of Troubles.
-Michael's youth also contributed to his election as he was seen easy to be manipulated.
+Michael was eventually chosen for the throne of Muscovy due to his father's martyr-like captivity in Polish detention, as the patriotic mood swept the Russian elite after the expulsion of the Poles during the Time of Troubles.
+Michael's youth also contributed to his election as he was seen as easily manipulated.
 On 21 February 1613, 700 delegates reached a consensus for Michael to be chosen as a compromise candidate as Tsar of Russia by the Zemsky Sobor of 1613.

 The delegates of the council did not discover the young Tsar and his mother at the Ipatiev Monastery near Kostroma until 24 March.
 He had been chosen after several other options had been removed, including Polish prince Vladislav, Austrian Archduke Maximilian III and the Swedish prince Carl Philip.
 Initially, Martha protested, believing and stating that her son was too young and tender for so difficult an office, and in such a troublesome time.

 According to Dunning, "The sixteen-year-old boy did not impress the boyars at all; he was poorly educated and not particularly intelligent.
 Nonetheless, those great lords consoled themselves with the knowledge that Trubetskoi would not become tsar and that Mikhail's ambitious and highly intelligent father, Filaret, was still in Polish captivity.
 One of the boyars allegedly said at the time, 'Let us have Misha Romanov for he is young and not yet wise; he will suit our purposes.'
 In fact, under the strong influence of reactionary boyars, even in preparation for his coronation, the deeply conservative new tsar revealed his true feelings about his subjects by snubbing many patriots simply because they were commoners."
-The tsar's family relationship with False Dmitry I, False Dmitry II, and Prince Wladyslaw was covered up, even the two years Mikhail spent in the Polish-occupied Kremlin with his collaborator uncle Ivan Romanov.
+The tsar's family relationship with False Dmitry I, False Dmitry II, and Prince Władysław was covered up, even the two years Mikhail spent in the Polish-occupied Kremlin with his collaborator uncle Ivan Romanov.

 Michael's election and accession to the throne form the basis of the Ivan Susanin legend, which Russian composer Mikhail Glinka dramatized in his opera A Life for the Tsar.

 In so dilapidated a condition was the capital at this time that Michael had to wait for several weeks at the Troitsa monastery, 75 mi off, before decent accommodation could be provided for him at Moscow.
 He was crowned on 21 July 1613, on his seventeenth birthday.
 The first task of the new tsar was to clear the land of the countries occupying it.
 Sweden and Poland were then dealt with respectively by the peace of Stolbovo (17 February 1617) and the Truce of Deulino (1 December 1618).

 The most important result of the Truce of Deulino was the return from Polish captivity of the Tsar's father, Patriarch Filaret.
 Filaret became the effective ruler of Russia until his death in 1633.